- Testing Within Your Country of Citizenship

 All test takers must read the identification information and requirements on this page.

-- All documents must be original and not expired.
+- All documents must be original and not expired and documents cannot be presented on a cell phone or any other electronic device.
 There is one exception regarding expired documentation.
-If your driver’s license has expired but you present it along with your original Department of Public Safety renewal certificate, these two documents together are acceptable if the names on both documents match exactly.
-If you are issued a temporary paper license in lieu of a renewal certificate, that is acceptable only if it is accompanied by a supplemental ID.
-If you are in the U.S. military and your driver’s license has an official extension sticker validating that your driver’s license has been extended, this can be used as supplemental ID along with your U.S. Military ID.
+If your driver’s license has expired, but you present it along with your original Department of Public Safety renewal certificate, these two documents together are acceptable provided the names on both documents match exactly.
+If a provisional driver’s license is issued in lieu of a renewal certificate, this is acceptable as a primary ID document if it contains your photo, signature and an expiration date.

 - Photo IDs must be original, recognizable and not expired.
 (Exception to expired driver's license with renewal certificate, see above.)

 - Without required identification, the test center staff will not admit you, which will forfeit your registration and test fees.
 If test center staff questions the ID you present, you may be required to provide a valid supplemental ID.
 For this reason, we encourage you bring two forms of approved ID each time you report to a test center.
 If positive confirmation cannot be made, you may not be permitted to test or your test score may be withheld.